 In the morning, I am so excited to see you and will help you wake up by talking to you while you get your coffee.
 Most people love my pretty voice.
 If you have patience and want to share a laugh at my silliness, won’t you consider filling out an application and giving me the loving home I deserve?

 Playa is from Aruba - one of our amazing volunteers vacationed in Aruba and couldn't leave her behind.
 She was brought to the US in February of 2016 and gave birth to 4 adorable kittens one month later.
 All of her kittens have been adopted but Playa is still looking for her own forever home.

-If you would like to give Astrid a home, please fill out an application and ask for her specifically - ASTRID
+Playa is very sweet and lovable.
+If you are interested in Playa, please fill out an application and ask for her by name - PLAYA!

 Your message has been sent to Eleventh Hour Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.